EuroAirport Basel–Mulhouse–Freiburg

-EuroAirport Basel Mulhouse Freiburg is an international airport in the administrative commune of Saint-Louis, in the French Alsace part of the Trinational Eurodistrict of Basel.
+Basel–Mulhouse International Airport (Aéroport de Bâle-Mulhouse), commercially known as EuroAirport Basel–Mulhouse–Freiburg (Note: IATA airport 3-letter codes for the Swiss area, the French area, and the metropolitan area) or simply EuroAirport, is a Franco-Swiss international airport located in France, in the administrative commune of Saint-Louis, Hésingue, and Blotzheim, in the French Alsace part of the Trinational Eurodistrict of Basel.
 It is 4.7 km west of the tripoint of France, Germany, and Switzerland, 3.5 km northwest of the city of Basel in Switzerland, 20 km southeast of Mulhouse in France, and 46 km south-southwest of Freiburg im Breisgau in Germany.
 The airport is jointly administered by France and Switzerland, governed by a 1949 international convention.
+It is the only binational airport in the world.
 The airport serves as a base for easyJet Switzerland and mainly features flights to European metropolitan and leisure destinations.